 The ridge was reportedly 800 yards long, the flanks of which were protected by sharp declines and it cut right across the road back to Hastings.
-At its highest point it rose to about 150ft and 60ft above the lowest point of the marshy valley.
-Behind the men was the road back to London and Lewes, on the top the hill, where there was open heathland big enough to camp on overnight.
-Nearby was the edge of the forest, where survivors would run to later, after the battle, when they realised they had lost the battle.
-For now, though, they were not thinking of dying, or losing, well, maybe some were, but those amongst the confident of them would be wanted to get stuck into the enemy, thinking only of driving the enemy back into the sea from whence they came.
-They were fighting for their freedom, the right to govern themselves as their customs had dictated over years of building their country from the days when the first Angles and Saxons and many other Germanic tribes climbed over the strakes of their longships and stepped onto English soil.
+At its highest point it rose to about 150ft, and 60ft above the lowest point of the marshy valley.
+Behind the shieldwall, lay the road back to London and Lewes, on the top of the hill, there was open heathland big enough to camp on overnight.
+Nearby was the edge of the forest, where after the battle, survivors would run, or crawl, when they realised they had lost the battle.
+For now, though, they were not thinking of dying, or losing, well, maybe some were, but the confident among them wanted to get stuck into the enemy, thinking only of driving them back into the sea to whence they came.
+They were fighting for their freedom, the right to govern themselves as their customs dictated over years of building their country from the days when the first Angles and Saxons and many other Germanic tribes climbed over the strakes of their longships and stepped onto Britannia’s soil.

 You can imagine the speeches that each war leader gave their troops, though it must have been difficult to relay a speech to that amount of men without the technology of today, still, no doubt there were speeches and the differences within them would have been to do with the above.

 William had marched at dawn.
 For an army of that size to get itself up and going, it must have taken a lot longer than initially thought.
 When the head of William’s army came over the slope of Telham Hill, the rear was only getting started 6 miles away.
-William halted, in sight of the English army, already arrayed, and the knights stopped to put on their mail hauberks.
+William halted in sight of the English army who were already lining up on the ridge.
+Kinights stopped to put on their mail hauberks.
 William, put his mail on back to front!
 Just the sort of thing I do on a daily basis with my clothes – not mail – I might add.
 But once again, he laughs at the bad omen and his men help him to sort himself out.

 William deploys his army to the left and right as the English watch on.
 There is about 200 yards between them.
 Battle lines draw up and it begins.